RTEMS/rtems-docs/eng/req/tooling.rst

 * a primitive GUI tool (not intended to be used).

-For RTEMS, its scope will be extended to manage specifications in general.
-The primary reason for selecting Doorstop as the requirements management tool for the RTEMS Project is its data format which allows a high degree of customization.
+For RTEMS, its scope could be extended to manage specifications in general.
+The primary reason for a close consideration of Doorstop as the requirements management tool for the RTEMS Project was its data format which allows a high degree of customization.
 Doorstop uses a directed, acyclic graph (DAG) of items.
 The items are files in YAML format.
 Each item has a set of `standard attributes <https://doorstop.readthedocs.io/en/latest/reference/item/>`_ (key-value pairs).